 The floor slabs on floors 41 and 43 were completely removed on the east side of the building to accommodate the trading floors for Salomon Brothers Inc. Also, columns 76, 78, 79, 80, and 81 were reinforced with plates that ran from the top of the 39th floor to the underside of the 49th floor due to the removal of the floor slab at the 39th floor.
-Similarly, column 74 was reinforced with plates that ran from the top of the 43rd floor to the underside of the of the 44th floor due to the removal of the floor slab at the 43rd floor.
+Similarly, column 74 was reinforced with plates that ran from the top of the 44th floor due to the removal of the floor slab at the 39th floor.